matefarsang/OpenWeather-app/README.md

 The weather information is updated every 10 minutes.

 The backend is written in typescript and uses express framework and Axios.
-Requests are logged by morgan.
+Requests are logged by winston.
 MongoDB is used as the database with mongoose library.

 The Frontend is written in ReactJs and uses Axios.